 - I learned that if you don’t know the lifetime value of a client, you don’t know how much you can spend to get them.

-- I learned that up-selling is key to getting more out of each sale, and that it needs to be systematized to assure it actually happens.
+- I learned that up-selling is key to getting more out of each sale, and that it needs to be systematized to ensure it actually happens.

 - I learned that by simply getting a client to purchase twice as often, you can effectively double your revenue with only minimal increase in overhead.

-- I learned that most are spending a fortune on display advertising, often encouraged by media salespeople because of its lack of trackability (proof that it works) rather than focusing on direct response marketing which allows you to track specifically if it worked or not – which is vital when you’re small and every dollar matters.
+- I learned that most are spending a fortune on display advertising, often encouraged by media salespeople because of its lack of trackability (so there’s no proof that it works) rather than focusing on direct-response marketing which allows you to track specifically if it worked or not—which is vital when you’re small and every dollar matters.

 - I learned that your best source of knowledge on what you should offer next comes from your current clients.

-- I learned that the only limit to your businesses potential is your resourcefulness.
+- I learned that the only limit to your business’ potential is your resourcefulness.

 - I learned that by running a simple test before a campaign you can establish enormous changes in results before putting big money into it.

-- I learned that most people have no idea how to write a headline and spend more time working the copy yet without a good headline the copy will never be read.
+- I learned that most people have no idea how to write a headline and spend more time working the copy—but without a good headline the copy will never be read.

 - I learned that bounce-back offers can give a great instant boost in revenue.